jasny/php-code-quality/STANDARD.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The term Project is used for deliverables that are typically served by a web server or run on the command line.
+The term Application is used for deliverables that are typically served by a web server or run on the command line.
 The term Library is used for a collection of classes and/or functions which is consumed by projects or other libraries.